Q1. What are the hours of drop-off and dismissal?

 Q16.
 Does my child go on field trips?

 Over the course of the school year, every grade will go on multiple field trips linked to the curriculum.
 Grades K-5 are required to go on one educational field trip a month.
 (Pre-Kindergarten trips do not begin until January, by which time every student will have turned four years old.)
 You’ll receive notice ahead of time via a permission slip in your child’s folder, which will also include an invitation for you to volunteer as a chaperone.
-Please note that most of the time, we have more volunteers than we need, so teachers will randomly select.
+Please note that most of the time teachers will receive many volunteer chaperones requests, so participation may be randomly selected.

 Q17.
 What is the school’s stance on bullying?